jirka-grunt/mx2mt/README.md

 - double bar lines
 - chord (non-spacing) notes
 - multiple staves
-- guitar chords: major/minor, augmented/diminished, sevenths (with forenamed only)
+- guitar chords: major/minor, augmented/diminished, sevenths (with forenamed only), suspended

 Some features may be added or extended in future (but most of them probably not).